 consequences have the best chance of waking her up to the reality of her disease of addiction.
 If we “save” her from the consequences of her drug use, then we also “save” her from the possibility of learning from her behavior.

 - We came to believe that the pain of using drugs had to become worse than the pain she would have to face if she stopped using them.
 It is very painful to get clean and sober.
 There’s the pain of real guilt to be faced.
 There’s the pain of the underlying emotional suffering which she hoped to avoid by using drugs in the first place.
 It’s painful to get clean and see the damage you’ve done to yourself and your loved ones.
 In order to be willing to endure this pain, Pam had to reach the point where the pain of using was worse than the pain of not using.
-When the painful natural consequences of drug use are “cushioned” for the addict by the family, she might very well die of drugs before she reaches the point of wanting to quit.
-Of course, Pamela might have died anyway, but at least she had a chance of turning her life around because we weren’t cushioning the painful reality of her life as an active addict.
+When the painful natural consequences of drug use are “cushioned” for the addict by the family, she does not have to suffer the full weight of what she is doing to herself.
+This makes it less likely that she will “hit bottom” and be willing to do ANYTHING to get clean.
+Of course, Pamela might have died before she “hit bottom,” but at least she had a chance of turning her life around because we weren’t cushioning the painful reality of her life as an active addict.

-- On the other hand, we kept contact open (we accepted collect calls and even got a toll-free number).
+- On the other hand, we kept contact open with her.
+We accepted collect calls and even got a toll-free number.
 In every call we reassured her that we loved her, and always would.
-We researched various treatment options and presented them to her.
+We researched various treatment options and, if she was open to hearing, we presented them to her.
 We were willing to transport her to treatment and pay for treatment, as we were able.

 - I kept a list of DO’s and DON’Ts by the phone where she called.

-Push help at her Let her know help is available
+Push help at her.
+Instead, let her know help is available

-Tell her what to do Hear what she is doing for herself
+Tell her what to do.
+Instead, hear what she is doing for herself

 I also kept by the phone a New Yorker cartoon of a Mom rushing into her skinny teenager’s room where he was diligently lifting weights.
 She exclaims, “Here, let me help you.”
 Yep that’s me.
 Reminding myself of my tendency to over-help allowed me to back off a little more.

-I Let Go of Control.
+10. I let go of control.
 I surrendered to a Higher Power:

 You can’t possibly go the distance with your child unless you also cultivate a spiritual approach to life and find comfort in surrendering to a Higher Power.
 How you do this is strictly up to you: whether you find a spiritual connection through deeper practice of your own religious faith, or through your Twelve-Step work, or through any other spiritual path and practice.
 However you do it, I strongly recommend that you give first priority to your spiritual life.